 Lions are found in Africa and Asia.
 In Africa, they can be found in a variety of habitats, from open savannah to dense forests.
 In Asia, lions live in grasslands and semi-arid areas.

 Lions are social animals and live in groups called pride.
 A pride typically consists of around 20 lions but can have as many as 40.
-The males are the only ones with a mane, and it grows thicker as they age.
+The males are the only ones with a mane, which grows thicker as they age.

 Lions are predators and eat a variety of prey, including antelope, zebras, wildebeests, and buffaloes.
 They are also known to scavenge on carrion.
-Lions can run up to 50 miles per hour and can leap up to 18 feet high.
+Lions can run up to 50 miles per hour and leap 18 feet high.

-Despite being one of the most popular animals in the world, lions are facing a serious threat to their survival.
+Despite being one of the most popular animals in the world, lions face a serious threat to their survival.
 They are listed as vulnerable by the International Union for Conservation of Nature (IUCN).
 Habitat loss and poaching are the main threats to lions.

 Introduction to the Most Majestic Animal in the World, The Lion

-When individuals find out that there are different breeds of lions they want to know how many types of lions are there remaining in the wild and in captivity.
-There are eight different types of lions as described.
+When individuals discover different breeds of lions, they want to know how many types of lions remain in the wild and captivity.
+There are eight different types of lions, as described.

 Different Types of Lions